winwiz1/crisp-react/README.md

  * In the development mode starts Express listening on the same port and working as a proxy for webpack-dev-server.
  * Implements HTTP caching arrangement which disables the caching for .html files and enables it for script bundles.
 A typical React application comes with .html files that are rather small whereas the bundles can be significantly larger.
 On the other hand, the build process keeps the names of .html files static and embeds a hash into the names of script bundles.
 As a result the caching arrangement ensures smooth deployment of versioning changes.
 ### SPA Configuration
 The optional splitting of a React application into multiple SPAs (each rendered by its own bundle) improves the application  loading time.
-It also brings development/testing benefits for medium to large applications.
 The `vendor` bundle contains `node_modules/` dependencies and is reused between SPAs so that there is no need to download it again when switching from one SPA to another.

 Every SPA has a landing page displayed during initial rendering by the component included into the SPA.
 In webpack terminology such a component is called entry point.
 An SPA (and its bundle) is comprised of this component, the components it imports and their dependencies.
 Let's see how Crisp React defines the SPAs.